heron2014/video-search-youtube/README.md

 }
 ```

 Class based component must have **render** method, they also have **state object** which keeps the internal record of the component when is rendered.
+Official docs [Which Components should have state?](http://facebook.github.io/react/docs/interactivity-and-dynamic-uis.html#what-components-should-have-state)

 All JS classes have special **constructor** function, which is the first and only function called automatically whenever **new instance of the class is created**.